turn/edc/docker/README.md

 docker build -t edc-redis:test redis
 ```

-## Running
+### Running
 To run, the consul server container should be started up first, then the redis instance:

 ```
-docker run -it --name edc-consul edc-consul:test
+docker run -d --name edc-consul edc-consul:test
 ```

-To start the redis container you first have to get the IP of the consul server.
+Next, run the redis instance, linking the consul server:

 ```
-docker inspect edc-consul | grep \"IPAddress\"
+docker run -d --link edc-consul --name edc-redis edc-redis:test
 ```

-This will then be provided to the redis container so that it can join the consul cluster.
+At this point you should have the Consul server running and the redis instance registered to Consul.
+You can check from the Consul UI by going to your browser and hitting `{CONSUL_SERVER_IP}:8500`.

+You can get the Consul IP address by using the docker `inspect` command:

 ```
-docker run -it -e 'CONSUL_SERVER_ADDRESS={CONSUL_SERVER_IP}' --name edc-redis edc-redis:test
+docker inspect --format="{{ .NetworkSettings.IPAddress }}" edc-consul
 ```

-At this point you should have the Consul server running and the redis instance registered to Consul.
-You can check from the Consul UI by going to your browser and hitting `{CONSUL_SERVER_IP}:8500`